 TIP: By pressing the valve pin several times, the air escapes at high pressure.
 With a little luck, this will blow the dust grains out of the valve.
 After inflating the tyre with the suggested air pressure, there should be nothing to prevent you from continuing your journey safely!

-Why do I need to balance my tyres?
-It is a commonly asked question among drivers when changing their tyres.
+Why do I need to balance my tires?
+It is a commonly asked question among drivers when changing their tires.
 The answer is quite clear: Yes!
 No matter whether it is a static or dynamic imbalance: A wheel imbalance and the resulting consequences in regards to safety and driving comfort should not be underestimated.

-In the FAQ section on balancing tyres we want to answer frequently asked questions.
-Why do you have to balance tyres?
-What happens if you do not balance tyres and what does wheel imbalance actually mean?
-You will find the answers and much more information about balancing tyres here.
+In the FAQ section on balancing tires we want to answer frequently asked questions.
+Why do you have to balance tires?
+What happens if you do not balance tires and what does wheel imbalance actually mean?
+You will find the answers and much more information about balancing tires here.

 ... strictly speaking you balance the entyre wheel (tyre + rim) and not only the tyre?
 Nevertheless, it is common to talk about "tyre balancing" – just like "changing the tyre" usually refers to the entyre wheel.